WSU-cshimizu/ceg4110-group-project-chimera/deliverables/user-stories.md

 - As a frontend developer, I want to implement validation rules for user inputs, so that only valid and clean data is sent to the backend for processing.

-- As a frontend developer of the admin portal, I want to be able to interface with the backend, so that I can access the data to display to the admin user.
+- As a frontend developer, I want to be able to interface with the backend, so that I can access the data to display to the user.

 ### Test stories